Using Version Control Systems

 x11-ssh-askpass, depending on the ssh-askpass implementation that you use.

 - Reset VCS Cache resets the version control system configuration to a state known to Qt Creator after it has been changed from the command line, for example.

 Qt Creator allows you to create repositories for version control systems that support local repository creation, such as Git, Mercurial, or Bazaar.
 When creating a new project by selecting File > New File or Project, you can choose a version control system on the final wizard page.

 You can also select Tools and then select Create Repository in the submenu for the version control system.

 To import a project that is under version control, choose File > New File or Project > Project from Version Control and select the version control system that you use.
 Follow the instructions of the wizard to import the project.

 The Tools menu contains a submenu for each supported version control system.
 This section describes using the functions that are available for all the supported version control systems.
-For more information about the additional functions and options available for a particular version control system, see the topic dedicated to it.
+For more information about the additional functions and options available for a particular version control system, see:

 The Version Control output pane displays the commands that are executed, a timestamp, and the relevant output.
-Select Window > Output Panes > Version Control to open the pane.
+Select View > Output Panes > Version Control to open the pane.